EHronek02/airbnb-clone-project/README.md

 **Key Fields:**
 - `id` - unique identifier
 - `user_id` - references the user who wrote the review
-- `property_id` - references the review
+- `booking_id` - specific booking id
 - `rating` - numerical rating
 - `comment` - textual review
+- `created_at` - date object was created
+- `updated_at` - date object was updated

 **Relationships:**
 - Each review is written by one user
-- Each review is for one property
+- Each review is for one booking

 ---